 What is social emotional development

-Social emotional development is developing the ability to form and maintain positive relationships with adults and peers by understanding, expressing, and regulating emotions in a way that is appropriate for one’s age socially and culturally1.
+Social-emotional development (SED) is developing the ability to form and maintain positive relationships with peers and adults by understanding, expressing, and regulating emotions in a way that is appropriate for one’s age socially and culturally1.

 Emotion competence is the ability to understand, regulate and express emotions that are accepted in a given culture.

-The ability to regulate emotions appropriately reduces disruptive behavior, aggression, and other maladaptive behavior.
-It promotes social competence, mental health, and academic success5.
+Being able to regulate strong emotions appropriately reduces disruptive behavior, aggression, and other maladaptive behavior.

-Emotional expression, whether positive emotions or negative emotions, is also highly correlated with adolescent social skills, prosocial behavior, and popularity.
+Proper emotional expression, positive and negative emotions, is also highly correlated with adolescent social skills, positive social behaviors, and popularity.

-Across the US, up to 14.2% of children under the age of five suffer from social-emotional problems that adversely affect their development, functioning, and school readiness6.
+Across the US, up to 14.2% of children under the age of five suffer from emotional and social problems that adversely affect the child’s development, functioning, and school readiness7.

-In 2008, Yates and colleagues reported that only 40% of kindergarten-aged children had the social-emotional skills they needed to be successful7.
+In 2008, Yates and colleagues reported that only 40% of kindergarten-aged children had the socio-emotional skills they needed to be successful in a social setting8.

-Here are some of the known risk factors in child development9,10.
+Here are some of the known risk factors in child development10,11.